Voting rights approved for foreigners residing in NYC

 “It is no secret to anyone that today we are making history.
 In 50 years, when our children study this moment, they will see a diverse coalition of activists coming together to write a new chapter in New York City history by giving immigrant New Yorkers the power to vote, ”said Council Member Ydanis.
 Rodríguez, one of the main promoters of the initiative, in a statement issued after the vote on Thursday.

 The law will direct the Board of Elections to develop an implementation plan by July, including rules for voter registration and provisions that would create separate ballots for municipal races to prevent foreigners from voting in federal elections and state.
-Foreigners could not vote until the 2023 elections.
+Foreigners would not be able to vote until the 2023 elections.

 Even if de Blasio decides to veto the initiative, there is enough support to evade the governor’s decision.
 If the head of the city government decided not to intervene in this regard, the initiative would also become law.
 The next mayor, Eric Adams, has spoken in favor of the bill.